deanwampler/SeductionsOfScalaTutorial/README.md

 ## Setup

 PDFs of the tutorial slides and all the exercise source code will be provided in class.
+You should also clone this GitHub repo in advance.

-You need to setup the following tools in advance, if you can.
+Either way, you'll need to setup the following tools in advance.

+**Please do the following installation steps *before* the tutorial!**

+### Git

+You'll need [git](http://git-scm.com) if you want to clone the tutorial repository.
+See [Getting Started Installing Git](http://git-scm.com/book/en/Getting-Started-Installing-Git) for details.

+### This Tutorial

+Once git is installed, [clone this tutorial from GitHub](https://github.com/deanwampler/SeductionsOfScalaTutorial).
+Use your favorite Git GUI or the command line.
+Using `bash`:

+    cd $HOME/fun
+    git clone git://github.com/deanwampler/SeductionsOfScalaTutorial.git

+On Windows:

+    cd C:\fun
+    git clone git://github.com/deanwampler/SeductionsOfScalaTutorial.git

 ### Scala 2.10